cetceeve/ID2223-lab2/README.md

 During the warm-up phase, the learning rate is slowly increased.
 A larger warm-up phase could be beneficial in mitigating the exploding gradients problem.

+**Force generation**

+To significantly improve training the most important stap is to force the model to predict the target language.
+The Whispher model has a language parameter for it's `generate` that we can use for both inference and training to force the model to target a specific language.
+Using this during training significantly improved the accuracy of the transctiptions.

 ### Change fine-tuning model architecture